Anesthesia & Sedation

 Use of intravenous medication to depress consciousness where an individual responds purposefully to verbal commands, maintains airway, ventilation, and cardiovascular function without support.

 Use of intravenous medication to depress consciousness during which an individual cannot be easily aroused but responds purposefully following repeated or painful stimulation.
 Patient will be able to maintain cardiovascular function, but may require assistance maintaining airway, and ventilation.

 General anesthesia is a drug-induced loss of consciousness during which an individual is not arousable, even by painful stimulation.
 Cardiovascular and respiratory function require assistance to maintain.

+*Most procedures that require and oral and maxillofacial surgery are done under sedation or general anesthesia.
 Please contact our office at (706) 946-5015 to schedule a consultation regarding your procedure.
 Dr. Pritchett will discuss your anesthesia requirements to perform your treatment in a safe and comfortable manner.